Fallen angel: Philosophy

 Monotheism parted from cosmological dualism by insisting on the good origin of all things.
 This contrasts with alternative views, such as Manichaeism, proposing absolute evil as an entirely separate ontological principle.
 With the proposition that there is only one ultimate principle, Christian philosophy threatened the hypothesis that God can only cause good and needed to explain the origins of moral evil.

 Thus, in Western Christian philosophy the fall of angels served as a thought experiment on how moral evil originates.
 Angels, as purely spiritual beings, were an example on how someone chooses evil despite optimal psychological and cognitive conditions.
-While according to many theories of Ancient Greek philosophy hold an intellectualist account of morality (i.e. that evil derives from a impeded intellectual cognition) the sin of angels, who are purely spiritual beings, needed an alterantive explanation.
+While according to many theories of Ancient Greek philosophy hold an intellectualist account of morality (i.e. that evil derives from an impeded intellectual cognition) the sin of angels, who are purely spiritual beings, needed an alternative explanation.

-The voluntarist account asserts that angels sinned by their own volution.
+The voluntarist account asserts that angels sinned by their own volition.
 While the intellectualists need to explain how a spiritual being can suffer from cognitive deficiencies, voluntarists need to explain how beings under the same psychological conditions make different moral choices.

 Thomas Aquinas (c.
 1225 – 7 March 1274), following an intellectualist approach, argued that the mind cannot comprehend all thoughts at once.
 As such, angels only consider on whatever they focus on, but if they do not focus on the highest good, they commit evil actions.
 Henry of Ghent (c.
 1217 – 29 June 1293) asserts that evil volition must precede mistaken consideration.
 Defective reasoning is described as the result of evil will.

 In the discussion concerning theodicy, the question of how evil can exist simultaneously with the existence of an all-powerful and all-good God, fallen angels are also proposed as an explanation for natural evil.
 The theory proposes that fallen angels can influence nature and cause suffering through natural disasters.
 Combined with the free-will of angels, natural disasters too may result from evil volition.